clokep/relapse/docs/usage/configuration/config_documentation.md

    Simply copy the tables and sequences defined above for the "state" datastore from the existing database to the secondary database.
-As noted above, additional tables will be created in the secondary database when Synapse is started.
+As noted above, additional tables will be created in the secondary database when Relapse is started.

 4. Modify/create the `databases` option in your `homeserver.yaml` to match the desired database configuration.
-5. Start Synapse.
+5. Start Relapse.
 Check that it starts up successfully and that things generally seem to be working.
 6. Drop the old tables that were copied in step 3.

 Only one of the options `database` or `databases` may be specified in your config, but not both.